yingx9/tp/docs/DeveloperGuide.md

 It prepares the argument values for further processing.

 Step 6.
 The `EVENTADDCOMMMAND` also calls the component:
-- Calls `EVENTADDCOMMAND#binarySearch(parser: Parser, date: Date)` to find the correct index based on the date.
+- Calls `EVENTADDCOMMAND#binarySearch(container: GenericList<Resource, Event>, date: Date)` to find the correct index based on the date.
 The whole eventList is sorted by date order.

 Step 7.
 The newly created event is forwarded to the `PARSER` to be added to the `eventList`.